programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

     ])
 ```

-{% include figure.html filename="en-or-interactive-data-visualization-dashboard-03.png" alt="A screenshot showing what the date range picker looks like" caption="Figure 2.
+{% include figure.html filename="en-or-interactive-data-visualization-dashboard-02.gif" alt="A screen recording showing how editing the date on the date range picker changes the shape of the graph that is formed." caption="Figure 2.
 The interactive date range picker feature." %}

 Using the code above, we have defined that when the dashboard is first loaded the date range will be set from the earliest possible to the latest possible date in the `date_col` column of the dataframe by default.
 Remember that those two dates are within a maximum range of 365 days apart (but the actual difference between eariest and latest as shown in the date picker could be shorter due to the fact that the most recent data may not be available yet).